TCL C7L Review

 HDR luminance chart:

-A definite plus of TCL televisions, including the tested C7L, is the fact that it supports almost all popular HDR formats.
-This includes both dynamic standards, namely HDR10+ and Dolby Vision.
-This is important because the proprietary dynamic HDR tone mapping function works rather poorly in this model.
-Fortunately, the dynamic formats that we encounter today on almost every streaming platform fulfill this task for the C7L.
-As a result – as can now be clearly seen in our comparison – the television is capable of displaying significantly more detail in bright areas of the image than with standard material recorded in the base HDR10 format.
-Thankfully, with the TCL C7L, it will be really difficult to find a situation where we play a film or series lacking these dynamic metadata, as HDR10+ and, even more so, Dolby Vision are practically available everywhere today.
+A definite advantage of TCL televisions, including the C7L we tested, is that it supports almost all popular HDR formats, including both dynamic standards, HDR10+ and Dolby Vision.
+This matters because the TV’s proprietary dynamic HDR tone mapping performs rather poorly on this model.
+Fortunately, the dynamic formats you’ll find on almost every streaming platform today take over that task for the C7L.
+As a result, as our comparison clearly shows, the TV can display significantly more detail in the bright areas of the image than with ordinary material recorded in the base HDR10 format.
+Luckily, with the TCL C7L it will be hard to come across a film or series without those dynamic metadata, since HDR10+, and even more so Dolby Vision, are now available practically everywhere.

 Static HDR10